angelachen-19/Interactive-Lab-Hub/Lab 3/README.md

 2. What are other modes of interaction _beyond speech_ that you might also use to clarify how to interact?
 3. Make a new storyboard, diagram and/or script based on these reflections.

+I received some thoughtful feedback from my peers.
+I debriefed some key takeaways:
+- Both reviewers said that it was hard to tell whether the voice device is a eyeshadow palatte or something else (could be a laptop based on the shape? **misunderstanding**).
+It's important to highlight the characteristics of eyeshadow palatte and clarify that the user is doing a makeup while having the conversation with the makeup assistant.
+- The dialogue did a good job in explaining what the conversation looks like between the makeup voice assistant and the user.
+Possibly explore more conversational interactions in the final design.

+Decision making: In my final design (Part 2), I will continue my idea but adding more focus on xxx.
+Here is a revised storyboard

 ## Prototype your system

 The system should: